Sentry (Robert Reynolds): Avengers

 Unable to reconcile that he, Robert Reynolds, and the Void are the same being, the Sentry confronts his psychiatrist, Cornelius Worth, and begins switching rapidly between his personalities.
-It is revealed the serum which gave Reynolds his powers, was developed in a failed attempt to recreate the super-soldier serum that created Captain America, and that he stole it to use as a drug.
+The Sentry explains that neither he, nor the Void, represent the entirety of Robert Reynolds, as the two do not share memories.
+Sentry reveals that Reynolds gained his powers as a teenager after stealing a serum that was developed in a failed attempt to recreate the super-soldier serum that created Captain America, intending to use it as a drug.
+The Sentry then bids Worth farewell, telling him that he will seek out help to answer his existential questions.